thepeterstone/docs/pages/doc/proxies_configuring.md

 {% include important.html content="On Windows, _do not_ use **notepad** to edit any configuration files.
 Use an editor that supports Unix style line endings, such as **Notepad++** or **EditPlus**."%}

-### General Proxy Properties and Examples
+## General Proxy Properties and Examples

 This section lists:

 * General proxy configuration properties
-* Metrics proxy configuration properties
+* Metrics and delta counter proxy configuration properties

-* Tracing proxy configuration properties
+If a property is available for metrics, and other data types, the property is listed in this table (for example, we list `blockedPointsLoggerName`, `blockedHistogramsLoggerName`, and `blockedSpansLoggerName` in this General Properties table.)

-See the Histogram Configuration Properties table below for properties specific to histogram distributions.
+See the Histogram Configuration Properties table and Tracing Configuration Properties sections below list information specific to those types of data.

 <table style="width: 100%;">
 <thead>